jollygoodjacob/OpenRES/README.md

 ## General Information

-This plugin enables extraction of nine key hydrogeomorphic features along user-defined segments of river networks for the purpose of functional process zone classification.
+`OpenRES` enables extraction of nine required hydrogeomorphic features along user-defined segments of river networks (typically 5km - 10km) for the purpose of functional process zone classification.
 These features are:

-1. Elevation (ELE)
-2. Mean Annual Precipitation (PRE)
-3. Geology (GEO)
-4. Valley Floor Width (VFW)
-5. Valley Width (VW)
-6. Right Valley Slope (RVS)
-7. Left Valley Slope (LVS)
-8. Down Valley Slope (DVS)
-9. Sinuosity (SIN)
+**1. Elevation (ELE)**: Elevation value (often in meters), extracted from the center of each stream segment.
+**2. Mean Annual Precipitation (PRE)**: Mean annual precipitation value (often in mm), extracted from the center of each stream segment.
+**3. Geology (GEO)**: Geology field value, extracted from the center of each stream segment.
+**4. Valley Floor Width (VFW)**: Width (in meters) between the first intersections of the transects for each stream segment on the left and right sides of the stream and the valley line layer.
+When correctly generated, the first intersection of the valley line layer should correspond with the boundaries of the valley floor.
+**5. Valley Width (VW)**: Width (in meters) between the second intersections of the transects for each stream segment on the left and right sides of the stream and the valley line layer.
+When correctly generated, the second intersection of the valley line layer should correspond with tops of hydrologically connected basins that intersect the valley floor, which approximates the tops of valleys.
+**6. Right Valley Slope (RVS)**: Slope (in degrees) between the first and second intersection of a transect with the valley line layer on the right side of the river, as defined from a downstream direction.
+This essentially is the slope between the tops of the valley and the valley bottom on the right side of the river.
+**7. Left Valley Slope (LVS)**: Slope (in degrees) between the first and second intersection of a transect with the valley line layer on the left side of the river, as defined looking downstream.
+This essentially is the slope between the tops of the valley and the valley bottom on the left side of the river.
+**8. Down Valley Slope (DVS)**: The slope (in degrees) between the starting point and endpoint of a given stream segment.
+**9. Sinuosity (SIN)**: The ratio of the true stream distance and the straight line distance between the starting point and endpoint of a given stream segment.

-There are five required datasets needed for extraction of hydrogeomorphic features along a user's watershed of interest:
+To extract these features using `OpenRES` in QGIS, there are five required datasets needed prior to the extraction of hydrogeomorphic features along a user's watershed of interest:

-1. A geomorphically corrected stream network (.shp)
-2. A line layer denoting the boundaries of the valley floor and the valleys (.shp)
+**1. A geomorphically corrected stream network (.shp)**: This is a stream network generated using Whitebox Tools or another hydrological toolbox in QGIS from a DEM, which is then manually corrected to ensure that the stream network follows the course of the river as observed from imagery during the time period of interest.
+**2. A line layer denoting the boundaries of the valley floor and the valleys (.shp)**: This layer is a line layer that contains the boundaries of both the valley bottom and the microsheds/isobasins that intersect with the valley bottom.
+The general procedure for producing this layer is described in Williams et al. 2013; however, the general steps include delineating the valley bottom using a flooding algorithm (MRVBF, FLDPLN) or slope thresholding algorithm (VBET-2,, manual interpretation and edits to the valley bottom output to fix holes and ensure that the valley bottoms conform to expectations, generation of 1 km2 - 2 km2 "microsheds" or "isobasins" across your DEM, and vector opertations (intersection, differemce, polygon to line) to obtain a line layer that
-3. A mean annual precipitation layer (.geotiff)
-4. A Digital Elevation Model (DEM) (.geotiff)
-5. A geology layer (.shp)
+**3. A mean annual precipitation layer (.geotiff)** **4.
+A Digital Elevation Model (DEM) (.geotiff)** **5.
+A geology layer (.shp)**

+`OpenRES`

 ## Installation